PaddlePaddle/FastDeploy/docs/en/build_and_install/download_prebuilt_libraries.md

 ### C++ SDK

-Install the released version（Latest 1.0.0 for now, Android is 1.0.0 pre-release）
+Install the released version（Latest 1.0.0 for now, Android is 1.0.0）

 | Platform      | File                                                                                                                  | Description                    |
 |:------------- |:--------------------------------------------------------------------------------------------------------------------- |:------------------------------ |